Andrew Kline

-Andrew William Kline (born October 5, 1976), is a retired American football player.
-Kline was selected by St. Louis Rams in the seventh round of the 2000 NFL Draft with the #220 overall pick.
+Andrew William Kline (born October 5, 1976) is an American former professional football player.
+Kline was selected by St. Louis Rams in the seventh round of the 2000 NFL draft with the 220th overall pick.

 Early life

 Andrew attended Beverly Hills High School in Beverly Hills, California, and began playing football in ninth grade.
 He was a four-year starter at Beverly Hills High and played both offensive and defensive tackle.
 As a senior, he registered 62 tackles, six sacks, four tackles for loss, five fumbles caused, four fumbles recovered and two pass defections.
 Top game was against North Torrance High when he notched 14 tackles.
 He was a First-team All-CIF, All-Ocean League and All-Los Angeles Times West Side selection.
 Kline was a pre-season All-American candidate.
 Also competed in track and field as a shot putter and on the Varsity basketball team.
 Kline was coached and mentored by high-school football coaching legend, Carter Paysinger.
 Paysinger dedicated a chapter in his New York Times best-selling book, "Where a Man Stands" on Paysinger and Kline's unique journey through adversity together.